Ayush-Sharma410/RealTimeWebScrape/README.md

 6. The script will initiate the web scraping process, and the scraped data will be saved or displayed as per the script implementation.

-## Contributing

-Contributions to the Medicine Data Web Scraping project are welcome.
-If you encounter any issues, have suggestions for improvements, or want to add more features, please open an issue in this repository.
-If you'd like to contribute code, please follow these guidelines:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Make your modifications.

-4. Commit and push your changes.

-5. Submit a pull request detailing your changes.